Collection, Memory and Other Quilts

 Quilts to Display Heirloom Handiwork

-This sampler quilt was made with many pieces of handiwork – crochet, embroidery, cross stitch and even an old patchwork made by Ande’s grandmother (she thinks).
+This sampler quilt was made with many pieces of handiwork.
+This included crochet, embroidery, cross stitch and even an old patchwork made by Ande’s grandmother (she thinks).

 I must admit I was influenced by Kaffe Fassett in my use of brightly colored modern material to display the heirloom pieces made by my customers decedents.
 Fassett has changed the quilting industry by introducing wild and glorious colors using tried and true old fashioned patterns.